Hermes: A General-Purpose Proxy-Enabled Networking Architecture

+In the "Overlay" scenarios, client requests were in the form of \textit{http://UNSTABLE/filepath}, and they were sent to the dependent proxy.
+The dependent proxy then encrypted and forwarded the requests to the ingress proxies.
+Proxies 2-5 were configured with an HTTP retry policy \cite{http_route}, as shown in Table \ref{tab:intermittentRetry}.
+In the "Overlay w/CONN" scenario, the client sent requests in the form of \textit{https://UNSTABLE/filepath}.
+While Proxy 2 followed the same retry policy as in the Overlay scenario, Proxies 3-5 applied a retry policy with max\_connect\_attempts=20 \cite{tcp_retry}, as they were TCP forwarders.
+The ingress proxy processed "UNSTABLE" and then forwarded the data.
 For the "Base" and "Base-Intermittent" scenarios, the client used wget with the same retry parameters and sent requests in the format \textit{https://IP:PORT/unstable/filepath}, which were routed through Routers 2-5.
 The experiment consisted of 20 batches, each with two iterations.
 Each batch started with the intermittent pattern, and random sleep was often used to minimize the influence of the pattern stage on the experimental results.
-Performance was measured by the download time—the duration it took for wget to complete (measured using the \textit{time} \cite{time} command)—and the success ratio, calculated as the number of successful downloads divided by the total number of iterations.
+Performance was measured by the download time, the duration it took for wget to complete, measured using the \textit{time} \cite{time} command, and the success ratio, calculated as the number of successful downloads divided by the total number of iterations.